andri3366/SQL_Projects/Int_SQL_Project/README.md

 ## Overview
 This project explores and analyzes sales data using SQL to answer key business questions based on customer segmentation, cohort analysis, and retention.

-This projects analysis was inspired by Luke Barousse's SQL course on YouTube [YouTube](https://www.youtube.com/watch?v=QKIGsShyEsQ), with an additional self-designed question that combines multiple customer metrics.
+This projects analysis was inspired by Luke Barousse's SQL course on YouTube [YouTube](https://www.youtube.com/watch?v=QKIGsShyEsQ), with an additional of a self-designed question that combines multiple customer metrics ([Question 4](Scripts/Q4.sql)).

 ## The Dataset
 The dataset, called [contoso_100k](https://github.com/lukebarousse/Int_SQL_Data_Analytics_Course/releases/tag/v.0.0.0), was used to simulate real-world sales transactions using the following tables: